nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?has_granules=true"

-#### <a name="c-has-granules-or-cwic"></a> Find collections with or without granules, or the collection is tagged with the configured CWIC tag.
+#### <a name="c-has-granules-or-cwic"></a> Find collections with or without granules, or the collection with CWIC consortium.

 The `has_granules_or_cwic` parameter can be set to "true" or "false".
-When true, the results will be restricted to collections with granules or with the configured CWIC tag.
+When true, the results will be restricted to collections with granules or with CWIC consortium.
 When false, will return any collections without granules.

     curl "%CMR-ENDPOINT%/collections?has_granules_or_cwic=true"